CharlieOuthwaite/Biscuit_project/README.md

 ## Part 2 - Assessing the impacts of crops imported by the UK

+Here, we combine information on the amount of crops imported by the UK, to determine the main sources of crops, with the impact indicator values for those countries.

 *3_Trade_Component.R* (Abbie Chapman)
 This script was used to compute the values in Table 1 in the manuscript.
 In it, we open and process the trade data before using it to compute relevant measures of trade of the focal crops with the UK.